-The sensor database can be accessed by clicking +SENSOR in the toolbar or pressing D. The sensor database contains information about all accelerometers, microphones, impact hammers, and custom sensors to be used in the project.
+The hardware database can be accessed by clicking +SENSOR in the toolbar or pressing D. The hardware database contains information about all accelerometers, microphones, impact hammers, impedance heads, shakers and custom sensors to be used in the project.
 Some commonly used sensors are included in the initial installation and can be used by selecting the sensor, clicking use selected sensor, and placing the sensor in the project; see the figure below.

 The bold-faced entries in the database are sensor models.
 Sensors added from these entries become generic sensors with no serial number and assume the default calibration values (these can, of course, be changed later).
 From the sensor models, so-called sensor instances are derived, which are the light-faced rows.
 These sensors have a serial number and specific calibration values for the sensor axes.
 New instances can be added by clicking on the three-dots icon on a sensor model.
 Options are available to add, remove and change models and instances as well.